 "On February 14, 1990, before permanently turning off its cameras, NASA’s Voyager 1 briefly turned towards Earth to snap one last picture.
 Shot from a distance of 4 billion miles, our planet appears as a pale blue dot, suspended in a sunbeam."Carl Sagan

-The videos in the installation are a take on the visual communication research conducted by the American design couple Ray and Charles Eames in their legendary films Powers of Ten (1977) and A Rough Sketch (1968).
-As opposed to Eameses’ camera that travels from the outer limits of the observable universe into the molecular structure of the human body, the camera in Zoom Blue Dot zooms into the Pale Blue Dot image of Earth displayed on an smartphone in the desert.
-As the camera zooms in, the video eventually penetrates the electronic image’s material support, revealing the material layers of the Liquid Crystal Display.
+The videos Bull.Miletic created in this installation are inspired by the visual communications research conducted by the American design couple Ray and Charles Eames in their legendary films Powers of Ten (1977) and A Rough Sketch (1968).
+However, as opposed to the Eameses’ camera, which travels from the outer limits of the observable universe into the molecular structure of the human body, the camera in Zoom Blue Dot zooms into the “pale blue dot” image of Earth.
+The artists displayed this image on two iPhones placed in the desert.

-The acclaimed American composer Phill Niblock created the original soundtrack for the installation.
-The soundtrack is not in sync with the video, i.e. the relationship between the sound and the image is in perpetual development.
-Niblock’s soundtrack is periodically “interrupted” by fragments of selected compositions from the Voyager Interstellar Record (1977).
+The acclaimed American composer, Phill Niblock, created the original soundtrack for Zoom Blue Dot’s installation, which is intentionally out of sync with the video.
+The relationship between the sound and imagery, like Earth, is in perpetual development.

-The production of the work was generously supported by Arts Council Norway, Arts Research Center and Center for Science, Technology, Medicine, & Society at University of California, Berkeley.
-The work was realized during a semester-long Arts + Science Residency at University of California, Berkeley in collaboration with Holly L. Aaron at the Molecular Imaging Center, Danielle Jorgens at the Electron Microscopy Lab, Vasfi Burak Ozdol at the Molecular Foundry, Lawrence Berkeley National Laboratory and Christopher Myers at CITRIS Invention Lab.
+The production of Zoom Blue Dot was generously supported by the Arts Council Norway, and the UC Berkeley Arts Research Center and Center for Science, Technology, Medicine, & Society.
+The work was realized on site, in Berkeley, during the inaugural, Arts + Science Residency in collaboration with Holly L. Aaron, at the Molecular Imaging Center, Danielle Jorgens at the Electron Microscopy Laboratory, Vasfi Burak Ozdol at the Molecular Foundry, Lawrence Berkeley National Laboratory and Christopher Myers and Kuan-Ju Wu at CITRIS Invention Lab.

-Zoom Blue Dot has been presented at the foloowing conferences and seminars:
+Zoom Blue Dot has been presented at the foloowing venues: